SteveJustin1963/tec-SCOPE/README.md

 Az Istenek áldásával

 In dedication to my late father, uram, Jusztin Istvan (Stephen Justin) 1932-2000, and his passage into astronomy back in Kiskunfélegyháza Magyarország (Hungary).
 He made his own telescope by hand, an 8 inch reflector with his friends.
 He served his country and flew the MIG-15's and also graduated in mechanical engineering and Tool-making.
 He emigrated to Australia in 1962 and by 1976 when I was 13 years old, after seeing a TV week advertisement "Make your own telescope! ...
 Astro Optical, Clarke Lane, Crows Nest, Sydney, NSW, Australia", I convinced my father for us to make a telescope.
-Three years later we proudly finished our 12.5 inch reflector telescope.
-I also acknowledge "Kiskunfélegyházi Csillagászati Egyesület" with pride.
+Three years later we proudly finished our 12.5 inch reflector telescope, called the "Fény-Vödör".

+I also proudly acknowledge "Kiskunfélegyházi Csillagászati Egyesület".

 ## Introduction
 My love of the 1983 TEC-1 and ye old Forth code, its time to make old things work again.
 Now with planetarium software such as Stellarium, I hope to drive and control my old 1975 telescope, to find and explore stars again in a new way.